kimsniper/CCS811/examples/esp32_implementation/README.md

 ## Overview

-This example demonstrates usage of CCS811 for reading gas sensor values.
+This example demonstrates usage of CCS811 for reading eCO2 & TVOC values.

 ### Hardware Required